mmotl/mmotl/README.md

-# Hi, I'm Matthias! 👋
+# Bonjour.
+I'm Matthias! ✌️

 I'm a dad of two.
 I' a husband.
 I am a pasionate cyclist.
 And I'm trying my best to destroy the world only as little as necessary (🌱).
 Plus: I'm a data dude.
 That's why I'm here: